EvaMaeRey/ggsample/README.md

 # Single realization: facet\_\*(n\_facets = 1)

 You can use facet\_*(n\_facets = 1) to see a single realization.
-In a classroom setting you can reexecute code to see multiple realizations one at a time. last\_plot() does *not\* produce a fresh sample; but overriding facet\_sample does work.
+In a classroom setting you can re-execute code to see multiple realizations one at a time. last\_plot() does *not\* produce a fresh sample; but overriding facet\_sample does work.